 Poor Audra McDonald.
 The four-time Tony winner has worked herself into a position where audiences arrive at her appearances expecting nothing short of absolute perfection.
-The magic of McDonald is such that she’s continually able to surpass expectations.
+This can be wearing on an artist, as any number of top-of-the-liners can attest.
+The magic of McDonald, as displayed in a concert that opened Lincoln Center’s American Songbook season, is such that she’s continually able to surpass expectations.
 Everything is better than perfection, and she makes it look like fun, too.

 McDonald, working with longtime musical director Ted Sperling, has always demonstrated an innate talent for picking the right material.
 Here she sang songs old and new, fresh and familiar, sweet and sassy.
 The latter was demonstrated off the bat with “When Lola Sings,” apparently written to order by Michael John LaChiusa for his muse.
 (McDonald pointed out that the lyric tells of a “big-hipped Venus who’s colored chocolate brown.”)

 All of the ubiquitous three-name composers were represented; Jason Robert Brown even showed up to accompany the star on “Stars and the Moon.”
 Also on the music stand were various fellows with only two names, like Jerry Bock and Sheldon Harnick (who provide two stunning songs).

 Selections were so varied that one almost had the impression McDonald was auditioning, simultaneously, for six very different roles.
 “Will He Like Me?” (from “She Loves Me”) and “Hurry, It’s Lovely Up Here” (from “On a Clear Day”) were equal treats.
 Alan Jay Lerner’s lyric for the latter speaks of “a gift package of shower, sun and love,” all the more effective as the five-story window wall behind McDonald provided a backdrop of Central Park South whipped by a swirling rainstorm.